Sayed94h/Many-TodoList-Prototype/README.md

 # Many-TodoList-Prototype

 In this project you are going to learn more about **Object** and more specific **prototyping in Object**.
 You are going to build a website on which users can create multiple todoLists with a separate name or title for each todoList.
+The users or website visitors are able to manage their todo lists.

 Contibuters of this project are: